-You’ve made your budget for 2021, but Q1 is over and now it’s time to adjust and tweak as you’ve seen your results.
-Summer is nearing and encouraging news is hitting the nation with Covid vaccines in arms, re-openings, and there’s positivity to draw on moving forward.
-With the ice slowly melting and patios regaining the spotlight, every restaurant knows that the extra square footage means extra sales – so now it’s time to plan.
+You’ve made your budget for 2023, but Q1 is over, we’re deep into Q2, and now it’s time to adjust and adapt as you’ve seen your fiscal results.
+Summer is nearly here, and as every restaurant knows, the extra outdoor patio square footage means additional sales.
+So now it’s time to plan accordingly!

-A creative Denver client recently opened up their patio for springtime, and with Colorado weather always a bit on the frantic side; snow one day and 80-degree weather the next, they created a deal for a beer and a blanket totaling $10 to cover their bases on the cooler days.
-The combo has already increased their overall retail sales a few percentage points, and patio season has only just begun!
+A top example of getting creative to drive top-line revenue came from a creative Denver client who recently opened up their patio for springtime.
+With Colorado weather always frantic pre-summer (snow one day and 80-degree weather the next), this operation created a deal for a beer and a blanket.
+The value is $10 for the beer/blanket to cover their bases on the cooler days and evenings.
+The combo has increased their overall retail sales by a few percentage points, and patio season has only just begun!

 2. Restaurant Forecasting & Budgeting Adjustments